capitaintiti/StravaStats/README.md

 - Step 4 : Edit the Python file code to have your API Application client secret

 - Step 5 : Run your code
+  - Edit the parameters at the head of the main.py file to define your output results

 Here it is, don't hesitate to give me a feedback